 Performance criteria

-2.1 Identify Certificates of Title and explain their tenure consistent with applicable legislation.
+2.1 Identify Records of Title and explain their tenure consistent with applicable legislation.

 Range includes but is not limited to – company share, cross lease, fee simple, leasehold, stratum estate.

-2.2 Explain interests that may be registered on the Certificate of Title consistent with applicable legislation.
+2.2 Explain interests that may be registered on the Record of Title consistent with applicable legislation.

 Range interests include but are not limited to – consent notices, fencing covenants, fencing agreements, land covenants, limited as to parcels, limited as to title, caveats, easements, mortgages.